Rank of Cards

 The rule to remember is, "Low in black, high in red."

-The dealer completes the cut and deals five cards to each player clockwise - three, then two (or two, then three) in rotation, to the left, beginning with the player on his left.
+Deal five cards to each player clockwise - three, then two (or two, then three) in rotation, to the left, beginning with the player on his left.
 After the deal is completed, the next card is turned over to indicate trump.

-Robbing the Trump.
 The player holding the ace of the trump suit may exchange any card in his hand for the turned card.
 If the player does not choose to make this exchange, he must ask the dealer to turn down the trump card, thus announcing who holds the ace (otherwise that player's ace becomes lowest trump, even if it is the ace of hearts).
 If an ace is turned, the dealer may discard at once and take the ace into his hand after the first trick, or may play with his original hand, announcing this intention.

-Object of The Game.
 The goal is to accumulate the most chips by winning tricks.

-The Play.
 The player on the dealer's left leads any card.
 Each player, in turn, must follow suit if possible, or trump.
 If unable to follow suit, a player may play any card.

 When a lower trump is led, a player is not required to follow suit with the five or jack of trumps or the ace of hearts.